Peacefully Living Abroad

 Thorough documentation of law enforcement actions is a good thing, but what new data is supposed to be uncovered here?
 There are very few cases of terrorism, and they're all well documented.
 There's nothing of substance to be found.

 Trump is trying to blame crime and terrorism on foreigners, and the same thing happens in other countries.
 It's an old trick: you blame all of the badness on a group with no political power, because they can't stop you, and it's so much easier than actually dealing with real problems.
 Don't fall for this trick.

 When you talk about foreigners or expats or immigrants and difficulties living abroad, people are quick to say, If you don't like it so much, why don't you just leave?
 What nonsense.
 First, if a situation isn't going well, fixing it is a good idea.
 Why not try making things better before quitting?
 Second, some people can't "just leave" because they have family, or they've invested time and resources into getting where they are.
 I've worked hard to learn Japanese and do my job well, and I like living in Japan and teaching English and international culture to Japanese kids.
 Third, I would return the question.
 If you don't like listening to me trying to make this country a better place, even though I'm an immigrant, why don't you leave instead?

 Actually, I wouldn't return the question.
 There's no point.
 Many people are blind patriots.
 They are unwilling to imagine that their country could get better.
 Their country is perfect, never mind all that bad shit in the past.
 And when you run into people like this, it's hard, because you probably won't reach them.
 But we still have to try, because you might, and that's why I wrote this blog entry.

 Immigrants, expats, whoever, we're all just trying to go through our lives.
-We work normal jobs—I love my job here—we pay taxes, we follow the law, hang out with friends and family, and basically we want to live life peacefully.
+We work normal jobs, we pay taxes, we follow the law, hang out with friends and family, and basically we want to live life peacefully.